cloudlinux/cln-doc/docs/cln_for_resellers/README.md

 * Type —  license type for this server
 * Actions

+### Actions

 The following actions are available:

+* Add IP to this license.
+Click _Add IP_ button.
+In the opened popup specify IP and product type (for Imunify360 licenses only) and click _Add IP_ to complete the action or _Cancel_ to close the popup.
+* Remove IP from using this license.
+Tick IP(s) and click _Bin_ icon in the IP line or above the table for bulk action.
 * Filter servers list by IP and product type.
 Click _IP_ and select an IP, or click _Product Type_ and select a product.
 * Search in the list by a specific query.
 Type a search query in the search field to show specific servers.
-* Remove IP from using this license.
-Tick IP(s) and click _Bin_ icon in the IP line or above the table for bulk action.
-* Add IP to this license.
-Click _Add IP_ button.
-In the opened popup specify IP and product type (for Imunify360 licenses only) and click _Add IP_ to complete the action or _Cancel_ to close the popup.
 * Activate backup.
 Click ![](/images/clnactivatebackup.png).
 In the opened popup specify backup size and datacenter and click _Create_ to complete the action or Cancel to close the popup.

     ![](/images/clncreatebackup_zoom70.png)